deanhunt7/deanhunt7.github.io/_posts/2024-03-20-self supervised learning.md

 We can see that some objectively "important" features, like edges of animals and certain shapes, are preserved even though the blurring, color shifts and cropping.

-# SimCLR

-SimCLR (Simple Framework for Contrastive Learning of Visual Representations) is a framework for implementing contrastive learning of images. *Contrastive learning* is one method of self-supervised learning.
-We want to learn a data representation that can represent an image as a set outputs representing "useful" features of the data.
-We can then use these improved representations in downstream tasks.

-To do this, we train a neural network to give us outputs that allows for correct clustering.
-We can do this by checking the cosine similarities of our representations of two similar inputs, and training our algorithm such that these representations are much more similar than those of unrelated data.
-If we perform random sets of transformations (cropping or flipping an image horizontally, etc) twice to an input, we're left with two similar inputs that we can use for training.

-This representation learning can be done with a set of two functions.
-The first function, $f(\cdot)$, is a regular neural net.
-We then append to this $g(\cdot)$, which maps the output of $f$ to a latent space where we can calculate loss more easily.

-Let's start to implement it.

 # SimCLR implementation